N-Nilashan/Nexify-ecommerce/README.md

 ## Contributing

-We welcome contributions to improve Nexify.
+I welcome contributions to improve Nexify.
 If you have any suggestions, find a bug, or want to add new features.

 ## Challenges Faced

-During the development of Nexify, we encountered the following challenges:
+During the development of Nexify, I encountered the following challenges:

 1. **Responsive Design:** Ensuring a consistent and appealing layout across various devices was challenging but crucial for a positive user experience.
 2. **Search Functionality:** Implementing an effective search functionality on the Collections page required careful consideration of user input and item matching.